urbit/docs/docs/hoon/twig/tis-flow.md

 instead of reading, *installing* a new value at that leg.
 Of course, we are creating a copy, not modifying the original.

+There are many flow stems, all small variations on these three.

 ## Twigs

 <list dataPreview="true" className="runes" linkToFragments="true"></list>